ZenDragonX/ZenMods_Valheim/Modpack_ZENHEIM/README.md

 Website: https://asgard.rocks

 ## New Game Rules

+Open your in game Compendium (Raven Menu) to see a list of all the new rules in game!

 - Keep your fires lit!
 Workbenches no longer protect against monster spawns, torches and fireplaces do.
 - Each player sees their own version of the Boss Stones depending on their own progression so you don't all have to play at the same time.